Tooele City Attorney

 Reception Center - A facility for the holding of events including but not limited to weddings, wedding receptions, community meetings, and group gatherings.

-Recreation Facility, Indoor - A recreation facility located within a structure or building and operated as a business or public entity for use by an admission fee, membership fee or other charge such as a skating rink, bowling alley, mini-golf course, amusement arcade or substantially similar uses.
+Recreation Facility, Indoor - Recreation Facility, Indoor – A recreation facility located within a structure or building and operated as a business or public entity for use by an admission fee, membership fee or other charge such as a skating rink, bowling alley, mini-golf course, games and activities of skill or amusement, arcade, or substantially similar uses.

 Recreation Facility, Outdoor - A recreational facility operated as a business and open to the general public for a fee such as amusement parks, tennis facility, water park, swimming pool, golf driving ranges and baseball batting ranges or substantially similar uses.